-The success of this strategic plan depends on an ever-evolving relationship with all the stakeholders in the state of California.
+The success of this strategic plan depends on an ever-evolving relationship with all the stakeholders in California.
 The Board is committed to improve its licensure, enforcement, outreach and communication, regulation and legislation, and Board administration efforts.

-Cyrus Buhari, D.O.
-President
+Cyrus Buhari, D.O., President, Osteopathic Medical Board of California